-That we may make disciples of all nations, baptizing them in the Name of the Father, and of the Son, and of the Holy Spirit,

-That you will fulfill your promise to be with us always, even to the ages of ages,
+That we may make disciples of all nations, baptizing them in the Name of the Father, and of the Son, and of the Holy Spirit, Lord, hear our prayer.
+That you will fulfill your promise to be with us always, even to the ages of ages, Lord, hear our prayer.